 You’re already strapped for budget as a paid digital advertiser.
-Why would you want to use part of your budget to pay for ad intelligence software?
+Why would you want to use part of your budget to pay for business intelligence platform?
 Or worse yet, have to set up a meeting to ask for more budget?

 Often, ad intelligence software can prove its worth in the value it brings to your advertising strategy.
 Better advertising strategy equals more effective spending.
 But it’s not for every brand.

-First, let’s define what kind of ad intelligence software we’re talking about, and then we’ll get into the details about whether ad intelligence is worth the cost.
+First, let’s define what kind of business intelligence platform we’re talking about, and then we’ll get into the details about whether ad intelligence software is worth the cost.

 What Is Ad Intelligence?